ncatlab/nlab-content/pages/65.md

 The canonical model structure for 1-categories was known to experts for some time before being written down formally (this is the origin of the adjective "folk").

-The canonnical model structure for 1-groupoids is briefly described in section 5 of
+The canonical model structure for 1-groupoids is briefly described in section 5 of

 * {#Anderson78} D.W.
 Anderson, _Fibrations and Geometric Relations_, Bulletin of the AMS, Vol. 84: 765-788, 1978.